1984 Winter Olympics: Venues

-The men's alpine ski races are held on Bjelašnica, the highest mountain at 2,067 meters located southwest of Sarajevo.
-The women's events are contested on Jahorina, at an altitude of 1,913 meters and located to the south-east of the city.
-The Nordic events take place on Igman,at on an area near Mount Bjelašnica.
-Igman Olympic Jumps of 70 and 90 meters are built in Malo Polje.
-The already existing cross-country ski and biathlon tracks in Veliko Polje are redeveloped and a new shooting range is installed for the biathlon.
-A Bobsleigh and Luge Track, the first in the country's history, was built on the Trebević south-east of Sarajevo.
+The men's alpine ski races were held on Bjelašnica, the highest mountain at 2,067 meters located southwest of Sarajevo.
+The women's events were contested on Jahorina, at an altitude of 1,913 meters and located to the south-east of the city.
+The Nordic events took place on Igman, in an area near Mount Bjelašnica.
+Igman Olympic Jumps of 70 and 90 meters were built in Malo Polje.
+The already existing cross-country ski and biathlon tracks in Veliko Polje were redeveloped and a new shooting range installed for the biathlon.
+A bobsleigh and luge track, the first in the country's history, was built on the Trebević south-east of Sarajevo.
 The track has a length of 1300 meters and a drop of 126 meters.

 Accommodation sites

 The main Olympic village was built in the Mojmilo district of Sarajevo near the Koševo Stadium.
 Approximately 1,950 persons were accommodated in the 639 apartments available.
 The organizers built a secondary Olympic village on Mount Igman for athletes and coaches of cross-country skiing, Nordic combined and biathlon, with a capacity of 500 people.
 A press village built in the Dobrinja district accommodated representatives of the press, radio and television as well as accompanying staff with 2,100 apartments for a total of 8,500 beds.
-Members of the IOC, international sports federations,national committees and another small delegations stayed in at existing Holiday Inn Sarajevo comprising 340 rooms.
-Finally,another 19,400 beds are made available to tourists in minor hotels, private accommodation or rent apartments in the Sarajevo region.
+Members of the IOC, international sports federations, national committees and some NOCs with small delegations stayed in at existing Holiday Inn in Sarajevo comprising 340 rooms.
+Finally, another 19,400 beds were made available to tourists in minor hotels, private accommodation or rental apartments in the Sarajevo region.
 A total of nine hotels were built and seven more were renovated for the Games.